 Connect the ideas with each other.
 So, this is about using linking words, in fact.
 So, show how one sentence is connected with another one by showing, for example, consequence, the reason for something, exemple, addition.
 And that’s what linking word are for.

-All right, the next video, as you can see, will be about form and how to avoid mistakes connected with using the appropriate form, but before you go to the next video, I wanted to tell you that if you are interested in learning how to avoid mistakes in your writing in practice, then I would like to invite you to take part in a workshop that I’m organising.
-It starts on 9 September and it will be a live workshop.
-We’ll meet twice a week, very intensive work, for 8 consecutive weeks.
+All right, the next video, as you can see, will be about form and how to avoid mistakes connected with using the appropriate form, but before you go to the next video, I wanted to tell you that if you are interested in learning how to avoid mistakes in your writing in practice, then I would like to invite you to take part in a live workshop that I’m organising.
+We’ll meet twice a week, very intensive work, for 4 or 8 consecutive weeks.
 And in our live sessions, we are going to talk about the texts that you will write.
-So, we are going to talk about your texts.
-We are going to talk about how you can improve your texts and how you can improve the mistakes I’m talking about in your own texts.
+We are going to talk about how you can improve your texts and how you can avoid the above described mistakes in your own writing.

-So, if you are interested, check the details below, and sign up for the nearest edition of the Level 3 Writing Challenge.
+So, if you are interested, check the details below, and sign up for the nearest edition of the Level 3 Speaking Writing Workshop.

 OK.
 See you there!